Please reach us at customerservices@willwarden.co.uk or 01225 258911 if you cannot find an answer to your question.

-Please book a meeting, our meetings are informal chats.
-Once you have booked a time you can specify whether you would prefer a telephone or Zoom meeting so that we can discuss your needs and preferences
+Please book an appointment to speak a member of our team.
+Once you have booked a time you can specify whether you would prefer a telephone or Teams meeting so that we can discuss your needs and preferences

 Your Will lets you decide what happens to your money, property and possessions after your death.
 If you make a will you can also make sure you do not pay more Inheritance Tax than you need to.